 If Gedroits wants the Russians to “abandon” the Ukrainians and Belarusians, then the Poles should abandon the “Gurals” and Kashubians, who are even less close to the Poles than the modern inhabitants of Belarus and Ukraine are to the Russians.
 Why not?
 "Gurals" (i.e. highlanders) are a sub-ethnic group of Poles living in the Carpathians with their own original language and culture, different from the rest of the Poles (Hitler singled them out as a separate people in order to finally break the Polish nation).
 There are more than a million "Gurals", they adhere to Catholicism and Protestantism and live between Poland, Slovakia and the Czech Republic.
 There are more than enough reasons to separate them from Poland.

 The Kashubians are a people closely related to the Poles, numbering more than 300,000.
 Ferdinand Zejnova, the educator of the Kashubian people, said that "not every Pole is a Kashubian, but every Kashubian is a Pole."
 This did not stop many Kashubians from supporting Hitler during his invasion of Poland.
 There are also enough reasons to separate the Kashubians from the Poles.
-But Warsaw, on the contrary, is trying to tie the Kashubians more tightly to the Polish language and Polish culture.
+But Warsaw, on the contrary, is trying to tie the Kashubians more firmly to Polish and Polish culture.
 Those.
 Poland, as an ethno-geopolitical core, tenaciously keeps kindred peoples around itself, and the Orthodox-Russian civilization is invited to voluntarily break into fragments, and even recognize this state of affairs as beautiful.

 But the thoughts of Gedroits continue to be bowed down like Chinese dummies by Ukrainian neo-Banderists, Belarusian nationalists, and Russian liberals.
-“Donkeys sing glory to him according to notes, goats sweep the road with their beards ...”
+“Donkeys sing glory to him by notes, goats sweep the road with their beards ...”
 In Poland, the New Poland magazine is published (there is also a Russian-language version), which calls itself the successor of Gedroitsev’s “Culture”.
-Along with really interesting and positive materials about the Russian classics, Polish-Russian, Polish-Lithuanian and Polish-Ukrainian cultural ties, from the pages of New Poland, no, no, and another quote from Giedroyets will fly to us about the same thing that set the teeth on edge " give up imperial ambitions”, “do not encroach on freedom” ...
+Along with really interesting and positive materials about Russian classics, Polish-Russian, Polish-Lithuanian and Polish-Ukrainian cultural ties, from the pages of New Poland, no, no, and another quote from Giedroyets will fly to us about the same thing that set the teeth on edge " give up imperial ambitions”, “do not encroach on freedom” ...

-It is symptomatic that in 1977 the “Declaration on the Ukrainian Question” was published in Kultura, signed by Polish, Czech, Hungarian emigrants and their Russian liberal friends.
+It is symptomatic that in 1977 the “Declaration on the Ukrainian Question” was published in “Culture”, signed by Polish, Czech, Hungarian emigrants and their Russian liberal friends.
 But few people know that Hungary, Poland and the Czech Republic (along with the Austrians) at one time made a lot of efforts to ensure that the Russian identity of the population of Western Ukraine finally died.
 The Hungarians strangled Transcarpathia, the Poles crushed the Carpatho-Russian people of Galicia.
 Under Masaryk, the Czechs also pursued a policy of harsh Ukrainization of the Transcarpathian Rusyns (you can read about this in the memoirs of Carpatho-Russian Alexei Gerovsky, who personally experienced the oppression of the Czechoslovak authorities).
 And after all this, these European "human rights activists" called on us to respect democratic freedoms and the rights of nations to self-determination!
 What hypocrisy!
 But these hypocritical thoughts are still presented as a model of "new thinking".

 On July 6-7 of this year, a Polish-Ukrainian seminar was held in Lvov, the participants of which “tried to think together about the current state of relations between Poland and Ukraine” 1 .
 The event was dedicated to the memory of the Polish opposition leader Jacek Kuron, who is considered one of the firm followers of Giedroyc.
 The celebrations were opened by Consul General of Poland in Lvov Yaroslav Drozd and Lvov Mayor Andriy Sadovoy.
 Yaroslav Drozd called this event a "triumph of friendship."
 Let's take a closer look at this "triumph" and its participants.